ahmadsolehin/PHP-and-Ajax-Asynchronous-File-Upload-using-jQuery/README.md

 ## PHP file upload using jQuery
-- This demo is help to learn how to upload files Asynchronously using jquery.
+- how to upload files Asynchronously using jquery.

 ##How Install?
 - Installing is real simple